University Law Enforcement Officer 1

 - Must possess a current valid state issued operator’s license with acceptable driving record.

-- Must pass recruitment testing (background investigation, physical fitness assessment, psychological assessment, polygraph examination, and written test).
+- Must pass recruitment testing (background investigation, physical fitness assessment, psychological assessment, written test, toxicology screening, and medical exam).

 Physical Requirements/Work Environment